-Even if you are experienced in other languages, you will see some differences here.
+Even if you have experience in other languages, you will see some differences here.
 Rather than using the + operator outside of the quotation marks to display your variable, you use \(variableName) within the quotation marks.
 Another feature of Swift is the use of Optional Values.
 These values are hard to understand at first glance, but add greater functionality to the use of variables within Swift.

 To save your code, use File > Save As and select Swift file from the Save As Type menu.
 If your menu is missing the Swift file type, select all files instead, and add the .swift file extension after your chosen filename.

 Now that we have a program, we need to be able to compile and run it.
 While there is no built in way to program Swift in Windows 10, there is a work around.
 Han Sangjin has created a compiler for Swift which is available for download from Github.
 Download and install the Swift for Windows application using the instructions provided in the link.